KLOS

-KLOS (95.5 FM, "95-5 KLOS") is a commercial radio station licensed to Los Angeles, California, and serves the Greater Los Angeles area.
-The station is owned by Meruelo Media.
-KLOS airs a mainstream rock radio format and has broadcast rock music in some form since 1969.
-The studios are on West Olive Avenue in Burbank.
+KLOS (95.5 FM, "95-5 KLOS") is a commercial radio station licensed to Los Angeles, California, United States, and serves the Greater Los Angeles area.
+Owned by Meruelo Media, KLOS airs a mainstream rock format and has broadcast rock music in some form since 1969.

-The transmitter is atop Mount Wilson.
-The station is rebroadcast on FM translator K255BZ in China Lake, California.
-KLOS broadcasts using HD Radio technology.
-The KLOS morning drive time show, Heidi & Frank, is featured on the nationally syndicated television program Dish Nation and is rebroadcast around the clock on KLOS-HD2.
-The HD3 digital subchannel carries a simulcast of KIRN.
+The studios are on West Olive Avenue in Burbank, and the transmitter is located atop Mount Wilson.
+KLOS broadcasts in HD Radio: the second digital subchannel carries a talk radio format, and KLOS-HD3 is a simulcast of KIRN.
+KLOS is also rebroadcast on FM translator K255BZ in China Lake, California.